 Brown Square Community Health Center

-This Federally Qualified Health Center (FQHC) was added as a second training site in 1981 to provide the opportunity for interested residents to develop the skills necessary to care for an inner city population.
+This Federally Qualified Health Center (FQHC) was added as a second training site in 1981 to provide the opportunity for interested residents to develop the skills necessary to care for an under-resourced urban population.
 6 residents (2 per training year) develop their three-year continuity practices here.
 Brown Square is one of three locations that make up the Anthony Jordan Health Center system, and has also been recognized as a NCQA Level 3 Patient-Centered Medical Home.
 We use the eCW electronic medical record system and also have onsite behavioral health specialists, social workers, chronic disease and health home care managers, and clinical pharmacists as well as a dental clinic.
 The center is staffed by full-time family physicians, family medicine residents, and advanced practice professionals (APPs).
 Precepting is provided by Brown Square staff family physicians

-Brown Square draws patients from some of the poorest neighborhoods in the city of Rochester.
+Brown Square draws patients from some of the most under-resourced neighborhoods in the city of Rochester.
 Patients also come from several Rochester suburbs, representing those families who have moved out of the city but want to maintain the connection to the physicians who cared for them over time.
 Patients represent many diverse cultures including African-American, Caribbean, Italian, Puerto Rican, Southeast Asian (Vietnamese, Cambodian, Burmese, Karen, Thai, Laotian), African (Somali, Sudanese, Liberian, Burundian), and Eastern European (Russian, Ukrainian, Turkish).

 Highland Hospital (HH)